-Our breakfast at Riad Karmela was quite nice.
+We began our morning with a nice breakfast at Riad Karmela.
 We found a table in the corner of the courtyard and picked our favorite foods from the buffet which included a variety of breads, jams, fruits, juices, vegetables, cheese, meats and eggs.

-Soon after we finished, we were picked up to go on our three-day tour of the High Atlas Mountains.
+Soon after we finished, Omar picked us up for our three-day tour of the High Atlas Mountains.
 The weather was terrible…cold and dreary!
-I thought I hope we won’t have to hike in the rain as we drove through a drizzle and clouds so low that the surrounding landscape was hidden.
+I hoped we wouldn’t be hiking in the rain as we drove through a drizzle and clouds so low that the surrounding landscape was hidden.
 Who knew there were giant snow-capped mountains in front of us.

 The fashion designer Yves Saint Laurent noticed the silky skin of the Berbers and soon attributed the aesthetic qualities to the argan oil.
-With increased price and demand for the argan oil, the oil is considered Berber Gold, and the Moroccan government helped establish women’s co-ops to help extract the oil and protect the argan forest.
+With increased price and demand for the argan oil, the oil is considered Berber Gold.
+As a result, the Moroccan government helped establish women’s co-ops to extract the oil and protect the argan forest.
 This has provided much needed employment to women in rural areas.

 Kids played outside which prompted me to ask about their schooling.
 They go four hours a day, six days a week.
-Large villages have their own primary school while small villages tend to share one.
-Students go to boarding school for secondary education which is paid by the government.
+Large villages have their own primary school while small villages share one.
+The government pays for students to attend boarding school for secondary education.

-We continued on through the Asni Valley where we passed by a hotel owned by Richard Branson before we finally arrived in Ait Souka Village where we had lunch at our Riad.
-We were served a hot tajine of chicken, rice with fish, bread, yogurt, and of course more tea which warmed us up before we prepared to hike.
-It was so cold on the rooftop patio, that we opted for lunch inside and piled on clothes for our hike.
+We continued on through the Asni Valley where we passed by a hotel owned by Richard Branson before we finally arrived in Ait Souka Village where we had lunch at our Riad in the High Atlas Mountains.
+The riad owners served us a hot tajine of chicken, rice with fish, bread, yogurt, and of course more tea which warmed us up before our hike.
+It was so cold on the rooftop patio, that we lunched inside and piled on clothes for our hike.

 We visited slightly early in the season, so no one was working at the creek side restaurant with a patio and lots of chairs.
 The primitive orange juice stand seemed like someone could appear from around the corner at anytime as a basket full of oranges sat on the counter with a knife and hand squeezer.
 A make shift sink with a circular spinning hose sprayed water for washing the glasses.